Open-Flutter-Hub/.github/profile/README.md

 4. **Push** your branch and create a **Pull Request**.
 5. Our team will review your changes, and once approved, your code will become a part of Open Flutter Hub!

-### Areas of Contribution
-- Flutter libraries and packages
-- Full-stack Flutter applications
-- UI/UX improvements and theming
-- Mobile development tutorials and documentation
-- Performance optimizations and testing tools

 ## Getting Started
 - Make sure you have Flutter installed.
 If not, [download and install Flutter](https://flutter.dev/docs/get-started/install).